Story from Paso Robles wine news section of the Paso Robles Daily News

 “He’s an amazing guy, a man of many talents,” Shelley says, without even a note of personal bias.
 She explains simply that when he does something, he does it well.
 She points out that he is a world-class, much-decorated hunter, and a practicing dentist with a degree from USC Dental School.

 The hunting theme is ever-present in the tasting room, which is adorned by a striking taxidermy display, while the dental influence can be seen more in the surgical care with which he inspects his vines, and blends his wines.
 “I like to say, ‘He was a hunter and then he became a gatherer,’” she laughs.

 Yet, when you taste one of the “big, big” Syrahs at Michael Gill Cellars, it’s clear that there is more than simple berry picking involved here.
 That he uses words like “raw,” “wild” and “chewy” to describe the deep and complex ruby-hued wines reminds you that Gill is not your average maker of wine.
 This is a hunter and a doctor of wine.

 And whether you see him at his private practice in Bakersfield or at his winery in Paso, there’s one thing you can count on: your toothache will be cured.

-Meet the mystery man behind Michael Gill Cellars for yourself, on Saturdays and Sundays from 11a.m. to 5 p.m. at 4125 Peachy Canyon Road in Paso Robles.
+Next time you are out for a Paso Robles wine tour, meet the mystery man behind Michael Gill Cellars for yourself, on Saturdays and Sundays from 11a.m. to 5 p.m. at 4125 Peachy Canyon Road in Paso Robles.